medplum/medplum/README.md

 If you want to implement a new feature, open an issue first to discuss with us how the feature might work, and to ensure it fits into our roadmap and plans for the app.

-If you want to contribute but are unsure to start, we have [a "good first issue" label](https://github.com/medplum/medplum/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) which is applied to newcomer-friendly issues.
+If you want to contribute but are unsure how to start, we have [a "good first issue" label](https://github.com/medplum/medplum/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) which is applied to newcomer-friendly issues.
 Take a look at [the full list of good first issues](https://github.com/medplum/medplum/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) and pick something you like!

 **Ready to get started writing code?** Follow the [local setup instructions](https://www.medplum.com/docs/contributing/local-dev-setup) and jump in!